Skip to main content

 • There is no slide template for briefings.
 Industry Presentations: company logo is allowed on first page of the PowerPoint presentation only.

-You will submit the final version of the conference PowerPoint presentation via the same portal as your Stage One and Two submissions, using the same login and password.
-Government submissions should be released as DISTRIBUTION STATEMENT A: Approved for public release, distribution unlimited.
+To submit the final version of the conference PowerPoint presentation, follow the steps as outlined in Stage Two for Presentation Classification.
+Distro A/Industry Releasable: Government submissions should be released as DISTRIBUTION STATEMENT A: Approved for public release, distribution unlimited.
 Industry submissions should review their organizations release/security protocols and must submit presentations as releasable to public.
+CUI: You must adhere to all federal CUI handling requirements.
+Presenters are responsible for properly marking all CUI material in accordance with 32 CFR Part 2002 and their agency’s CUI policy.

 If authors are unable to present their presentations in person, we request they designate an alternate briefer to present their brief.